Disclaimer: I have to start the title with ‘Science’, just in case any of you think that this is a recipe about how to make your rice with

 Arsenic is a natural element that can be found in earth’s soil, water and air.
 It is toxic, and is considered a carcinogen by the EU (meaning it’s a known cause of cancer to humans).
 The levels of arsenic found in food is small, but it is found to be much higher in rice compared to other cereal crops because rice is grown in flooded conditions, so the crop absorbs the arsenic from the soil and water much easier.

 It should also be stated that Jasmine rice grown in Thailand and Basmati rice grown in India and Pakistan has been found to contain the least amount of arsenic.
 And brown rice contains more arsenic than white rice.
+(On a side note: maybe this has something to do with pollution levels?)
 The FDA page mentions something about parts per billion (which totally does my head in), but let’s just say that I am probably half arsenic by now, with the amount of rice and rice products that I have eaten in my life.

 If you are concerned and want to reduce your exposure to arsenic in rice, but unable to completely cut out the damn thing, or maybe reducing the consumption of rice to a small bowl, maybe twice weekly (Save me :/), it is recommended that: